Duryard Valley Clinic, 5 High Croft, Exeter EX4 4JQ

 I always encourage patients to tell their GP, and GPs in turn are usually keen to hear of other treatments which their patients have found helpful.

-flu jab each year.
-If you fall into this category, I will risk assess you for attendance, and you should be aware that because acupuncture involves touch and close proximity, there may be an elevated risk of disease transmission.
+Notwithstanding vaccination, if you fall into this category, I still need to risk assess you for attendance, and you should be aware that because acupuncture involves touch and close proximity, there may be an elevated risk of disease transmission.
 This category includes firstly the following people (previously described as”clinically vulnerable”).

 Patients Categories I Cannot See:

 – Those with Covid-19 symptoms or who have tested positive.
 You must stay at home and cannot attend my practice for a minimum of 10 days.

 – Those who have had non-socially distanced contact with a person exhibiting Covid-19 symptoms eg a partner.
 You must remain at home for 10 days, from the date of your last contact, or if symptoms such as a fever persist beyond 10 days, then you must remain at home until they have gone.

 – Those who are in temporary quarantine after returning from abroad.